-You must engage in a thorough vetting process when choosing a place to get your tattoo.
-Though it might seem funny and cool to stumble into a shady back-alley tattoo parlor after a night of heavy drinking, you should think through the decision and make sure you find the right person to do it.
+Engage in a thorough vetting process when choosing a place to get your tattoo.
 “Think about it: you’re going to a place where they’re basically going to grate your skin,” says Ortiz.
 “You have to make sure the place is hygienic and clean so you don’t get an infection.”

 Though you can’t go swimming, it’s fine to take quick showers.
-In fact, you’ll need to shower after getting your tattoo, both for the sake of your tattoo’s cleanliness and the general public.
 As it turns out, showering with a tattoo isn’t that big of a deal.
 “Just try to keep your tattoo away from the actual the water flow,” says Ortiz.
 “Don’t rub it, obviously, and don’t scrub it.”
 Be sure to use a gentle application of mild soap to keep your tattoo clean.

 After about three weeks, your tattoo should be more-or-less completely healed.
 For the remainder of your life, you can use the Brooklyn Grooming tattoo balm whenever you need a little extra moisture.

 “I use it all the time,” says Ortiz.
 “It’s a personal preference.
 Sometimes my tattoos get a little dry and it’s like using a moisturizer.
-It’s really up to you — any time you feel like you need an extra boost, go ahead and use it.”
-If you’re not already vigilant about regular sunscreen application, you should make it a priority after you get a tattoo.
+It’s really up to you — any time you feel like you need an extra boost, go ahead and use it.
+Our tattoo balm has unrefined sesame oil, hempseed oil, shea butter — all of which will help your tattoo heal naturally.”